 I often talk about how it is necessary to develop a bacteriocentric view of the world, an idea raised by Betsy Dexter Dyer in her book “A Field Guide to Bacteria”.
 This means to be able to understand the world from a bacterial perspective, to think about their wants and needs.
 When you can do that it is easier to understand what might be possible.

 With Mycobacterium tuberculosis (TB) it is a containment level 3 organism so needs a very secure lab to work with live samples.
 I have had some training to work in such a setting but I always work with experienced scientists too.
 It’s not possible to take live TB outside the lab so I work with it in there and only use sterilised samples in my work.
-In the “Romantic Disease” I used the extracted DNA of killed TB, which has been proven to be safe for such a use.
-In fact the technique is a recently validated protocol used for whole genome sequencing of TB in the research of the Modernising Medical Microbiology Project, where I am artist in residence.
+In the “Romantic Disease” I used the extracted DNA of killed TB, which has been proven to be safe for such use.
+In fact, the technique is a recently validated protocol used for whole-genome sequencing of TB in the research of the Modernising Medical Microbiology Project, where I am an artist in residence.

 It is a collaboration between Oxford University and Public Health England.
-Their project is to look at the implementation of whole genome sequencing of bacteria in healthcare settings this will be a revolution in microbiology and infection control.
+Their project is to look at the implementation of whole-genome sequencing of bacteria in healthcare settings this will be a revolution in microbiology and infection control.
 I like the idea that the work has been tainted by the disease, but it has to be completely safe for the audience.

 How do you think that artists and scientists can best maintain ethics when working together?

 Through discussion and dialogue.
 By trying to understand each other’s points of view and needs and working out how to best meet them.
 Ethical issues in such a context are related to institutional reputations, PR, health and safety and the law.
 Where a true ethical debate comes into play is where there are conflicting views and there is no clear or obvious direction to take.
 I have written a book on this, which will be coming out later in the year (see www.artscienceethics.com for more information).